 Position Name Score Maximum in this Position

 1 First 10 1

 2 Second 8 1

 3 Third 6 1

 4 First Highly Commended 4 1

 5 Second Highly Commended 3 1

-efault score forslide - 0.0 - ew Row Del.
-R
+for slide ew Row Del R

 In a placed based competition the top few images are given a place; in the default settings (shown above) the "best" slide of the competition is awarded First place, the next Second place and so on.
 Points are associated with each place.
 In the example above, First place is awarded 10 points, Second place 8 points and so on.